 using output and compensation data published by the Bureau of Economic

-Analysis (BEA), hours data published by other BLS programs, and capital data
+Analysis (BEA), hours data published by other BLS programs, and capital

 Notes in this release.

-(1) The private business sector covers gross domestic product with the
+(1) The private business sector covers gross domestic product with

 enterprises, non-profit institutions, the rental value of

 owner-occupied real estate, and the output of paid employees of

 excludes farms but includes agricultural services.

-(2) Output per combined units of labor input and capital services.
+(3) Output per combined units of labor input and capital services.

-(3) Gross domestic product originating in the sector, chained superlative
+(4) Gross domestic product originating in the sector, chained superlative

 and unpaid family workers, classified by age, education, and gender.